Transform data into the best decisions

 Recent Analytics Insights

 - Key questions to kick off your data analytics projectsThere’s no single blueprint for starting a data analytics project.
-Technology expert Phil Simon suggests considering these ten questions as a preliminary guide.
+Technology expert Phil Simon suggests these 10 questions as a guide.

-- Analytics can help prevent substance use disorder and over-prescribingStates and MFCUs now have the analytics tools they need to change the trajectory of the opioid crisis by analyzing data and predicting trouble spots – whether in patients, prescribers, distributors or manufacturers.
+- Analytics: A must-have tool for leading the fight on prescription and illicit drug addictionStates and MFCUs now have the analytics tools they need to change the trajectory of the opioid crisis by analyzing data and predicting trouble spots – whether in patients, prescribers, distributors or manufacturers.
 The OIG Toolkit with free SAS® programming code makes that possible.

 Send SAS Insights straight to your inbox